reyemtm/getbounds/source/_posts/2021-09-02-generating-cloud-optimized-geotiffs-and-raster-tiles-with-gdal.md

 layout: post
 title: Generating Cloud Optimized GeoTIFFs and Raster Tiles with GDAL
 subtitle: "TLDR: gdalbuildvrt, gdal_translate, gdal_warp and gdaladdo"
-date: 2021-09-02T17:38:58.483Z
-date_updated: 2022-03-22
 img: tiles.png
 tags:
   - gdal
   - rasters
 style:
 code: ""
 featured: true
-categories: ["blog"]
+categories:
+  - blog
+date: 2021-09-02 17:38:58
+date_updated: 2023-11-27 00:00:00
 ---

+_Update 2023-11-27 In the creation options in gdal_translate, using `SPARSE_OK=TRUE` can lead to errors when rendering the COG with certain software.
+To avoid these errors use `SPARSE_OK=FALSE`.
+See [this GitHub issue](https://github.com/GeoTIFF/georaster/issues/85) for more details._

 The following outlines the basic steps for generating Cloud Optimized GeoTIFFs and raster tiles from one or more raw TIFF files.

 ## Create the Mosaic

 [GDAL Build VRT Reference](https://gdal.org/programs/gdalbuildvrt.html)

 > Separate the bands and add an alpha band that gdal can use.

 ```bash
 gdalbuildvrt mosaic.vrt -b 1 -b 2 -b 3 -addalpha //path/to/tif/files/*.tif
 ```

-*Update 3/22/2022 - If you run into the error "gdalbuildvrt does not support heterogeneous projection" you can warp all the source TIFF files into the desired projection, then run the command above, using the warped vrt files as the source files.
-See [this Stack Exchange post](https://gis.stackexchange.com/questions/394249/gdalbuildvrt-does-not-support-heterogeneous-projection)*
+_Update 3/22/2022 - If you run into the error "gdalbuildvrt does not support heterogeneous projection" you can warp all the source TIFF files into the desired projection, then run the command above, using the warped vrt files as the source files.
+See [this Stack Exchange post](https://gis.stackexchange.com/questions/394249/gdalbuildvrt-does-not-support-heterogeneous-projection)_

 ```
 for %%i IN ("\\192.168.168.23\2009_Orthos\*.tif") do (